Helium Gas Detection Technology

 1. Mark the Location & Depth of the Water Line

-Because the gas survey must be conducted by passing the ground probe sensor across the entire length of the line in question, its location and depth must first be determined.
+Because the ground probe gas sensor must be passed across the entire length of the line in question, its location and depth must first be determined.

 2. Turn the Water Service Off